Mexico in the OTI Festival 1979

 Mexico was represented at the OTI Festival 1979 with the song "Vivir sin ti", written by Roberto Robles and Eduardo Magallanes, and performed by Estela Núñez.
-The Mexican participating broadcaster, Televisa, selected its entry through a national selection with several phases.
+The Mexican participating broadcaster, Televisa, selected its entry through a national televised competition with several phases.
 The song, that was performed in position 13, placed eighth out of 21 competing entries, with 18 points.

 National stage

-Televisa held a national selection with four televised qualifying rounds and a final to select its entry for the 8th edition of the OTI Festival.
+Televisa held a national competition with four televised qualifying rounds and a final to select its entry for the 8th edition of the OTI Festival.
 This eight edition of the National OTI Festival featured 32 songs, of which ten reached the final.
-In addition to the general competition, awards were given for Best Male Performer, Best Female Performer, Best Musical Arrangement, and Breakout Artist, among all the competing artist.
+In addition to the general competition, awards were given for Best Male Performer, Best Female Performer, Best Musical Arrangement, and Breakout Artist, among all the competing artists.

 The shows were held at Teatro de la Ciudad in Mexico City, were presented by Raúl Velasco, and were broadcast on Canal 2.
 The musical director was Chucho Ferrrer, who conducted the Single Union of Music Workers of Mexico orchestra when required.
 Hermanos Zavala, the single mixed backing choir of four voices, were credited on the songs they accompanied.